Catrionamcd/ViewsIt-Site/README.md

 ### Channel List

-* Lists all approved channels so the user can view approved posts within a specific channel
+* Lists all approved channels so the user can view approved posts within a specific channel.

 ![alt text](assets/images/ViewsIt-Channel-List.png)